Stubborn: A Saucy Comedy About Men, Women, and Sex.

 The women on both sides of the conflict agree, and Lysistrata and her collaborators gather at the Acropolis.
 But soon she’s dealing with an incredulous magistrate and the crumbling resolve of her fellow sisters, not to mention the noise from a chorus of old men and women throwing insinuating comments and insults at each other.

 Can the war be stopped?
 Will the sexes agree?
-Do the old men and women stop shouting?
+Or do the men get stiffed?

 Excerpt: